 The town of Caesaraugusta, was initially established to be a commercial and military Roman outpost in the Ebro valley.
 It was one of the first towns in Spain to be Christianized.
 The outpost was set up as a defence against the advancing Visigoth Kingdoms.
 Soon the town became one of the largest cities in the province of Tarraco, with an estimated population of 30,000 people at its peak.
 It's importance continued to grow as it became a central spot for the expansion of Roman culture, which would eventually lead to a latinisation that would sweep through a huge percentage of the Iberian Peninsula.

-The glory days of the Roman Empire were drawing to an end and another group of conquerors, who were making their way methodically through the land, would take this prize for themselves.
+The glory days of the Roman Empire finally came to an end in the region and another group of conquerors, who were making their way methodically through the land, would take this prize for themselves.
 The Muslim conquerors arrived in 714, and conquered the city and renamed it Saraqusta.
 Like the Romans, this city became a logistical base, acting as a starting point for Muslim invasions around the Ebro Valley and into France.

 As the city developed, it became an open, cultural and artistic haven, offering a kind of sanctuary to intellectuals of all backgrounds or religions.
 In a rare moment in history Muslims, Jews, Christians all lived side by side, coexisting and making Saraqusta into one of the most important independent Muslim principalities in the peninsula.
 Evidence of this splendour can be seen in the magnificent Aljaferia Palace, built as a home for the Sultan King Abu Jafar Moctadir in 1045.